perlish/Cordova-open-wifi-settings/README.md

+#Warning
+Plugin is still in development.
+Now can only open gps settings on android.
+Next release:
+* port to iOS
+* selection page to open (wifi/newtork..)
+* callbacks

 #NativeSettings plugin for Android Cordova.

 The plugin allow you to open settings view from Android Cordova application.
 Based on https://github.com/raulduran/VideoPlayer.